top of page

 Price based on project scope

-Mary enjoys speaking publicly on topics that focus on education, ADHD, Neurodiversity affirming care, addictions and challenging behaviours.
+Mary enjoys speaking publicly on topics that focus on education, ADHD, Neurodiversity affirming care, and addictions.

 SPECIALIZED WORKSHOPS